DabTheMatt/balance/README.md

 We are looking for people who want to get involved in this life changing project and who can offer their time, experience and expertise.

-Balance is a simple application that compares the value of an item  with the value of supporting organisations dealing with humanitarian aid, heritage conservation and grassroots initiatives.
+Balance is a simple application that compares the value of an item  with the value of supporting organisations dealing with humanitarian aid, human rights problems, heritage conservation and grassroots initiatives.

 Balance gives the consumer the opportunity to learn about organizations and programs that help others and care for the natural environment.